Ayush-Bansal08/sentimentanalysis-Hollywood/README.md

 The graph below shows the trend of sentiment polarity in movie dialogues over time, with sentiment polarity scores ranging from -1 to 1, where positive numbers represent positive emotions and negative numbers represent negative emotions.

 Sentiment Weights by Decade
 The sentiment weights chart highlights the relative contribution of different emotions over the decades.
-Emotions like optimism, anger, and humor fluctuate in prominence across different time periods.
+Emotions like optimism, anger, and humour fluctuate in prominence across different periods.
 ![image](https://github.com/user-attachments/assets/fa7e93b1-ef34-4d89-96a0-b5118c5a6bc3)